DigiBP/digibp-spiez/README.md

 Automation techniques and languages used:

 **JavaScript, JSON-Object and HTML**: Used in Webforms and Service tasks in Camunda.

+## Reasons for no AI
+1. First of all a chat bot is relatively slow compared to filling a form in once.
+As a chat bot requires to process every question, it breaks the process flow, which could be frustrating for customer.
+2. Our process is divided in basic and supplementary insurance.
+The flow in basic insurance is straightforward and automatic.
+But in case of additional insurance we need to ask additional questions and depending on assessment may require human intervention.
+Here the  implementing AI would be over-engineering and does not make any sense.
+3. (Not objective but time critical) As you are aware about our group dynamics from our group of 3 involved in hands-on, the time is also not anymore realistic for us.

 # Camunda step by step process  (example run-through)